fmalina/revisions-blocl/activism/badbanks.md

 of any major financial sector’.

 All too often governments set up commissions to kick awkward issues into touch.
-If that was the hope here, it certainly didn’t work.
+If that was the hope here, it certainly didn't work.

 The commission’s 600-page report, published 11 months later in June 2013, looked closely at the events and personalities involved in the Libor scandal, and came